bmartin1/Identifying_Actions_for_Sound_Event_Classification/README.md

 ## Abstract

 In Psychology, actions are pivotal for humans to perceive and separate sound events.
 In Machine Learning, action recognition achieves high accuracy; however, it has not been asked if identifying actions can benefit Sound Event Classification (SEC), as opposed to semi-direct processing of the audio signal.
 Therefore, we propose a new Psychology-inspired approach for SEC that includes identification of actions via human listeners.
+Because audio features and AVs capture different abstractions of the acoustic content, we combined them and achieved one of the highest reported accuracy (86.75%) in ESC-50, showing that Psychology-inspired approaches can improve SEC.

 <img src="av_pipeline.png" alt="SEC pipeline" title="SEC pipeline" align="center" width="600" height="400" />